Configuring a Cluster in a VPC with Public and Private Subnets (AWS)¶

 Qubole strongly recommends you use a tunnel and do not open the Bastion node’s SSH access to the world.

 For more information on the ports that allow inbound traffic, see Understanding Cluster Network Security Characteristics (AWS).

 Allow port 7000 access to the private subnet CIDR.

-- Allow outbound traffic on all ports to everywhere.
-However, allowing outbound traffic to only a private subnet CIDR is also sufficient.
+Allow outbound traffic on all ports to everywhere.
+Allowing outbound traffic to only a private subnet CIDR will also work.

 - Allow any additional user’s RDS on specified ports

 For more restrictive outbound settings, see Creating a Security Group in the VPC.